open-ish/utility/packages/dependabot-pr-manager/README.md

             --repoName=utility
 ```

-- merge-dependabot-prs Job: This job runs the merge-dependabot-prs script to group and merge Dependabot PRs.
+- merge-dependabot-prs Job: This job runs the `merge-dependabot-prs` script to group Dependabot PRs into one.
-- close-dependabot-prs Job: This job runs the close-dependabot-prs script to close the Dependabot PRs when the pull request created from dependabot-pr-manager be commented with `'[dependabot-pr-manager] close prs'`.
+- close-dependabot-prs Job: This job runs the `close-dependabot-prs` script to close the Dependabot PRs when the pull request created from dependabot-pr-manager be commented with `'[dependabot-pr-manager] close prs'`.

 ## Package params